Greater Reykjavik Area with 60% of population

 Reykjanes Peninsula

 Gateway to Iceland via Keflavik Airport.
-Geothermal wonders and the Blue Lagoon.
+Geothermal fields and the Blue Lagoon.

 Vesturland (West Iceland)